 MSL offset relative to local vertical datum were calculated, based on available sea-level records with a known relationship to vertical datum.
 These are presented in Table A-1.
-Although a datum conversion to NZVD is provided in Table A-1, all mapping was done relative to LVD.

 3.2.3 Tides

 Sea-level records, supplemented by NIWA's tidal model predictions (Walters et al. 2001), were used to calculate the mean high-water springs 7% elevation (MHWS-7) at locations around New Zealand.
 MHWS-7 is the level equalled or exceeded by the largest 7% of all high tides.
 MHWS-7 was adopted on the basis that it provides a nationally consistent estimate of mean high-water springs that is unaffected by regional changes in individual tidal harmonic constituents.
 It equates to the average of approximately 50 of the highest high tides per year.